a14en9/Remote-Sensing-Image-Classification/README.md

 # RTN

-Tensorflow implementation of "Recurrent Transformer Networks for Remote Sensing Scene Categorisation".
+This is a re-implementation of the paper-"Recurrent Transformer Networks for Remote Sensing Scene Categorisation".

 ## Dependencies